Anil Moonesinghe: CTB chairman

 After the 1970 election, at which the United Front (UF) won a landslide victory, the workers at the CTB spontaneously established workers' committees and took over the running of the institution.
-They also asked for Anil Moonesinghe to be made chairman of the board.
+They also asked for Moonesinghe to be made chairman of the board.
 The new Government therefore appointed him chairman and general manager.
 Thus began the most successful years of the CTB as an institution.
 For the last two of the five years he was there, the CTB ran at a profit, while providing a service which was never previously or subsequently matched.
 In this he was aided by his Minister, Leslie Goonewardene.

-Senior citizens still nostalgically refer to the CTB under Moonesinghe, which provided an efficient and disciplined service to the public.
-He would dress in a bush shirt and trousers and operate as a one-man flying squad to catch errant bus crews in the act, lying in wait in his metallic blue Volkswagen Variant or his Citroën 2CV at places like Dematagoda Junction to prowl on them.
+Senior citizens still recall the CTB under Moonesinghe, for providing an efficient service.
+He would dress in a bush shirt and trousers and operate as a one-man flying squad to catch errant bus crews in the act, lying in wait in his metallic blue Volkswagen Variant or his Citroën 2CV at places like Dematagoda Junction.
 Stories would abound (all untrue) of him being spotted disguised with a beard.
 To prove that eight buses could be serviced in a day, he once personally carried out eight vehicle services at the Central Workshops, Werahera.

 In addition to the role in management of the Employees' Councils (which the workers' committees were transformed into after being properly constituted, with democratic elections supervised by the Elections Commission), commuter organisations were included in an advisory role.
 The services were expanded and measures were taken to improve efficiency, including rationalising bus types.
-The CTB started buying buses from the Isuzu Company of Japan, to offset any cartelisation by Tata and Ashok Leyland, the main suppliers, and also purchased Ikarus buses from Hungary.
+The CTB started buying buses from the Isuzu company of Japan, to offset any cartelisation by India's Tata and Ashok Leyland, the main suppliers, and also purchased Ikarus buses from Hungary.
 Several new bus stands and bus depots were established.
 A modern, multi-storied bus station was planned at the CBS, complete with hotel and cinema, but this would never be completed.